cdransf/cd-11ty/src/posts/2018/panoply-announces-ad-targeting-for-podcasts.md

 > For the first time in podcasting, target your audience by demographic, interests, purchase behavior and more..<!-- excerpt -->

 The last thing we need is the ad industry co-opting podcasts to enable more invasive tracking.
-No thanks.
+No, thanks.